VictorW96/KP-seminar-paper-Fsharp/README.md

 ### Example Call

 Call: `./BooleanCompiler.exe "A:true" "A"`
-Outpur: `Success: Var "A" evaluated as true`
+Output: `Success: Var "A" evaluated as true`

 # Comparison of functional F# to GO